tenforward/cgroup-v2-doc/cgroup-v2-ja.rst

 	The following entries are defined.
 Unless specified otherwise, a value change in this file generates a file modified event.

+	Note that all fields in this file are hierarchical and the file modified event can be generated due to an event down the hierarchy.
+For the local events at the cgroup level see memory.events.local.

 	  low
 		The number of times the cgroup is reclaimed due to